LLNL/RAJA/docs/sphinx/tutorial/jacobi.rst

 The problem domain in the example is the unit square :math:`[-1,1] x [-1, 1]`.
 On the domain, we define grid with uniform mesh spacing :math:`h` in x and y.
-The discrete solution values will be computed at the grid vertices that lie at the intersection of the grid lines.
+The discrete solution values will be computed at the grid points that lie at the intersection of the grid lines.
 Then, the approximate derivatives are defined using finite differences as follows: